How to Fix Constant Buffering on Disney Plus

 - Finally, clear the recent history, cache, and data.
 Make sure to select and remove everything.

-You can do this on Android tablets and phones as well, by accessing the settings, finding apps, followed by storage.
+You can also do this on Android tablets and phones by accessing the settings.
+Then, tap on Apps, followed by storage.
 Here you can clear the cache and data from any app, including Disney Plus.

 Frequently Asked Questions